Trusted WordPress tutorials, when you need them most.

 How to Identify This Scam:

-Here is how it works: The scammers use phishing tactics, malware, and popups to install cookies with their affiliate tracking IDs on unsuspecting users.
-When users visit the website and make a purchase, these marketers earn a commission.
+Here is how it works: The scammers use phishing tactics, malware, and popups to install cookies with their affiliate tracking IDs on an unsuspecting user’s browser.
+When the user visits the website and make a purchase, these marketers get a commission.

 How to Identify This Scam: